 Turning a dream into a map

-In Momentum, we take vague hopes, desires or dreams, and turn these into concrete goals: goals that are specific, measurable and time-bound.
+We take vague hopes, desires or dreams, and turn these into concrete goals: goals that are specific, measurable and time-bound.
 Then we take these goals and turn them into a map, so that each week, we know exactly what task to do (a task that takes no more than an hour) to move closer towards realising our goals.

 This is where most people get stuck, and most people want help.
-In our Momentum sessions, I help people take something vague and turn it into an action plan of small steps.
+In client sessions, I help people take something vague and turn it into an action plan of small steps.
 Once this is done, we use our group to hold ourselves accountable each week to do the tasks on our plans.